-- if an emergency take the action necessary to help the child, for example, call 999 - REPORT your concern to the DSL as soon as possible and certainly by the end of the day

-- Complete a YELLOW record of concern found in document holder on the staffroom wall, and immediately pass onto to the DSL - do not start your own investigation - share information on a need-to-know basis only do not discuss the issue unnecessarily with colleagues, friends or family. - seek support for yourself if you are distressed.
+- if an emergency take the action necessary to help the child, for example, call 999 - REPORT your concern to the DSL as soon as possible and certainly by the end of the day - Complete a RECORD of concern on the yellow form which can be found in the staffroom on the noticeboard, before handing it to the DSL - do not start your own investigation - share information on a need-to-know basis only do not discuss the issue unnecessarily with colleagues, friends or family. - seek support for yourself if you are distressed.